wiiu-env/MochaPayload/README.md

 ## Usage
 Place the `00_mocha.rpx` in the `sd:/wiiu/modules/setup` folder and run the [SetupPayload](https://github.com/wiiu-env/SetupPayload).
+Requires [PayloadFromRPX](https://github.com/wiiu-env/PayloadFromRPX) as `sd:/wiiu/root.rpx` to support returning from the system settings.

 ## Patches
 - You can also place a RPX as `men.rpx` in the `sd:/wiiu` folder which will replace the Wii U Menu.